A child sits alone in a gym hallway, evoking child sexual abuse risk factors tied to weak supervision.

 For many years, scholarship emphasized individual offenders and individual victims—perpetrator motives, disorders, and victim-level correlates.
 In more recent decades, researchers have increasingly examined the broader context around abuse: family stability, supervision, peer dynamics, institutional oversight, and community accountability—what some studies call “enabling factors” that make abuse easier to commit and harder to detect.

-Last summer, I completed this in-depth review of approximately 500 abuse studies (285 involving adults, 215 involving youth), publishing summary versions of these results focused on children and adult victims in the Deseret News, with the full-length, 60-page version released later that fall.
+Last summer, I completed this in-depth review of approximately 500 abuse studies (285 involving adults, 215 involving youth), publishing summary versions of results focused on children and adult victims in the Deseret News, with the full-length, 60-page version released later that fall.

 This three-part series synthesizes findings from that deep dive into the risk factor research focused on the sexual abuse of young people.
 Part one outlines five recurring patterns that show up across countries and contexts—patterns that tend to increase vulnerability to child sexual abuse by weakening stability, supervision, and community safeguards.